I’ve been having a few conversations pop up recently about blogging and blog writing.

 So tell me, what’s the biggest reason you hold back from blogging?
 Or if you’re an avid blogger, what do you see as the biggest benefit to doing so?
 We’d love to hear your thoughts in the comments.

 Also, if you are keen to try blogging but would love some encouragement, why not join a blogging group?
-If you’re around Townsville, you might like to join the Chai & Blogging group run by my friend Alex from Monk Script.
+If you’re around Townsville, you might like to join the Chai & Blogging group run by my friend Alex from Alex Christopher Writes.
 I can’t recommend it enough!

 Co-owner of Verve Design, Teegan’s 12+ years of experience in design and marketing, and her love of mindfulness and meditation brings strategy with intention and creativity with purpose.